mlanza/atomic/README.md

 # Atomic
-A wholemeal, Clojure-inspired approach for JavaScript for building up programs which treats native objects and arrays as immutables.
+A wholemeal, Clojure-inspired approach for building up programs which treats JavaScript natives as immutables.

-* protocol-oriented
-* composable
-* immutable-first
+* protocols (added for use in JavaScript)
-* functional
+* functional (pure and composable)
 * reactive (FRP)
+* transients
+* dates
 * transducers
-* transients